-25 years ago when I started work, if a client wanted a bespoke jewellery creation their ideas were hand drawn.
+25 years ago when I started designing jewellery, ideas and design ideas were hand drawn.
 Mostly this was 'back of a fag packet' type stuff.
 However good the artist, there was normally a difference between the drawing and the completed piece.

 Presenting the finished jewellery was a nerve-wracking affair.
 The jewellery frequently looked nothing like the image.
-Often to the dislike of the client.
+Often to the discontent of the client.

 The main problem was translating 1-dimensional images into 3-dimensional physical jewellery.
 Too much was left to chance.

-Even early versions of CAD imagery was a massive step forward.
-It helped in many ways.
-It gave the salesperson confidence.
-The client was impressed with the images and they could understand the design easily.
-Most importantly it meant little was left to chance for the jeweller actually making the piece.
+Early versions of CAD imagery meant a massive step forward.
+It gave the salesperson confidence; the client was impressed with the images and they could understand the design easily.
+Most importantly, very little was left to chance for the jeweller actually making the piece.

 Everything about CAD, where bespoke jewellery, is concerned has been positive.

 Well, almost everything.